alchemyplatform/aa-sdk/site/smart-accounts/signers/lit.md

       content: Lit Protocol Integration Guide
   - - meta
     - name: description
-      content: Follow this integration guide to use PKP Wallet as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use PKP Wallet as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
-      content: Follow this integration guide to use PKP Wallet as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use PKP Wallet as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
       content: Lit Protocol Integration Guide
   - - meta
     - name: twitter:description
-      content: Follow this integration guide to use PKP Wallet as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use PKP Wallet as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

 # Lit Protocol Integration Guide